-Tim Aymar is considered by many, one of the best voices in the heavy metal genre.
-His work with Control Denied and Pharaoh is what he is best known for, although as a session singer he is multifaceted, and can sing whatever style suits the music.
-With a range of 4 1/2 octaves at the age of 54, Tim is an example of what good vocal technique can do for a career in music.
-Throughout his 39 years of singing professionally, he's shared the stage with the likes of Peter Frampton, Cheap Trick, Dokken, Yngwie Malmsteen, and many other top performers.
+Considered by many, one of the best voices in his field, with a range of 4 1/2 octaves at the age of 55, Tim is an example of what good vocal technique can do for a career in music.
+Throughout his 40 years of singing professionally, he's shared the stage with the likes of Peter Frampton, Cheap Trick, Dokken, Yngwie Malmsteen, and many other top performers.

 Tim is also the voice of Control Denied, led by the legendary godfather of death metal, Chuck Schuldiner, the Guitarist/Singer of Death.
 Their one and only album was released in 2000 on Nuclear Blast Records which features the top heavy metal bands in the world.
 Titled "The Fragile Art Of Existence", their debut broke the boundaries between traditional, progressive and brutal metal.
 Since Chuck's passing in 2001, their fan base continues to grow and tribute bands have emerged all over the world.

 Simultaneously, Tim had earned his wings as a Recording Engineer/Producer at Soundscape Studios (now renamed Tonic Studios) which he co-founded in 1995, with owner Doug Kasper under the guidance of Chief Engineer Matt Harrington, who was formerly his stage manager and sound engineer in Dr. No. Together, they recorded a multitude of artists in every genre of music imaginable.
-Tim lent his talent for harmony to many of those clients, and as a Producer, showed a unique talent for working one-on-one with vocalists and capturing performances far beyond what they knew they had inside them.
+Tim lent his talent for harmony to many of those clients, and as a Producer, he bestows a unique talent for working one-on-one with vocalists, coaching and capturing performances far beyond what they knew they had inside them.

-The Tim Aymar method of vocal technique is a mix of ear training, theory, belt and bel canto techniques, and voice therapy, with focus on creating a confident, healthy vocal technique that can be used for any style you wish to sing.
-The result is a naturally sounding voice in all registers with confident control, accurate pitch, greater range, projection, fuller tone, flexibility, and stamina.
+Tim Aymar's POWER VOCALIST method of vocal technique is a mix of ear training, theory, belt and bel canto techniques, and voice therapy, with focus on creating a confident, healthy vocal technique that can be used for ANY style you wish to sing.
+The result is a naturally sounding star quality voice, in all registers, with confident control, accurate pitch, greater range, projection, fuller tone, flexibility, and stamina.